Motion-Project/motion/README.md

 ## License

-Motionplus is distributed under the GNU GENERAL PUBLIC LICENSE (GPL) version 3 or later.
+MotionPlus is distributed under the GNU GENERAL PUBLIC LICENSE (GPL) version 3 or later.

 ## Contributing